 Before getting annual passes my husband was not down with Disney, but now he loves it.
 The pressure is off.
 We only go for a few hours per visit, see a couple things and go.
 If the lines are too long then we don’t go on the ride and save it for next time.
 Not stressing about seeing everything in one day makes for a much more enjoyable experience.

-As much as I go to Disneyland, Great Tips for Family Trips offered a great tip about slow-loading vs. fast-loading rides.
+As much as I go to Disneyland, here are some great tips about slow-loading vs. fast-loading rides.
 Basically, slow-loading rides are ones that load all the passengers at once, the ride resumes and concludes and then unloads everyone before taking on more passengers such as Dumbo (the longest line ever!
 Ugh).
 Fast-loading rides are continually loading people as the ride rotates, hence the line moves faster even if it is a longer line like Small World.
 The blog suggests hitting all the slow-loading rides first, early in the morning before the crowds.
 Then save all the fast-loading rides for later.
-It is a fantastic suggestion, making me look at rides completely differently.
 So if rides are important to you and your family, this is a great time-saving strategy.

 There are tons to do and see at Disneyland, but we never leave without going on the Haunted Mansion, Jungle Cruise and The Pirates of the Caribbean.
 Fantasyland is usually the busiest land at the park, so if you want to hit any of those rides go there first.